tencent-quantum-lab/tensorcircuit/docs/source/index.rst

 * It is empowered by advanced tensor network simulator engine. 🔋

+* It is ready for quantum hardware access with CPU/GPU/QPU hybrid deployment solutions. 🖥

 * It is implemented with industry-standard machine learning frameworks: TensorFlow, JAX, and PyTorch. 🤖

 * It is compatible with machine learning engineering paradigms: automatic differentiation, just-in-time compilation, vectorized parallelism and GPU acceleration. 🛠

 Links
 ----------